apache/parquet-format/Encodings.md

 Dictionary page format: the entries in the dictionary using the [plain](#PLAIN) encoding.

-Data page format: the bit width used to encode the entry ids stored as 1 byte (max bit width = 32), followed by the values encoded using RLE/Bit packed described above (with the given bit width).
+Data page format: the bit width used to encode the entry ids stored as 1 byte (max bit width = 32), followed by the values encoded using RLE/Bit-Packed described above (with the given bit width).

 Using the `PLAIN_DICTIONARY` enum value is deprecated, use `RLE_DICTIONARY` in a data page and `PLAIN` in a dictionary page for new Parquet files.